Frequently Asked Questions

 (6) Compensation for human ear’s response.
 It is a fact of life that the human ear’s response changes over a lifetime.
 Particularly acute is high-frequency loss, associated with age or exposure to loud noise.
 Our signal path is so clean and clear, you can achieve a remarkable treble increase while maintaining an open sound and avoiding harshness.
 Between the LF and HF trim, you can even add a tiny bit of extra boom and sizzle, like one recent reviewer asked for, with minimal drawback.
 Try it and see.

-If you are a tweaker, then the MP7B or MP8B will be a powerful tool for your overall system and potentially your satisfaction, including growing and changing with your system needs in a unique and high-performance manner.
+Especially if you are a ‘tweaker’, then the flexibility of the MP7B or MP8B will be a powerful tool for your overall system and your satisfaction, growing and changing with your system needs in a unique high-performance manner.

 Do you ship internationally (to Non-US addresses?)